 Keep Campaigns and Projects Out of the Brand Kit

 Your Brand Kit is not the right place for campaign assets, seasonal content, or one-off project files.
-It works best when it contains assets that Canva can surface repeatedly while you’re designing — the core elements that define your brand, regardless of what you’re working on.
+It works best when it contains assets that define your brand regardless of what you’re working on — the elements Canva can surface repeatedly while you design.

 Campaign and project assets are time-bound.
 Once a campaign is over, those visuals are either archived or irrelevant, and leaving them in the Brand Kit makes it harder to scan and easier for outdated content to linger.
 Those assets are better managed through folders and projects elsewhere in Canva.

-Two exceptions are worth knowing: a recurring annual campaign with its own consistent visual identity, and a large one-off event where you’re producing enough content that a dedicated Brand Kit genuinely speeds up the work.
-In both cases, a separate Brand Kit keeps those assets contained without cluttering your primary brand system.
+Two exceptions are worth knowing: a recurring annual campaign with its own consistent visual identity, and a large event or initiative where you’re producing enough reusable content that a dedicated structure genuinely speeds up the work.
+In those cases, a separate Brand Kit or dedicated structure may make sense, especially if the assets will be reused often enough to justify keeping them separate.

 Let Your Structure Evolve

 You don’t need to get this right the first time.
-Canva’s Brand System is flexible — you can add sections, rename categories, and simplify things later as your needs change.
+Your Brand Kit is flexible — you can add sections, rename categories, and simplify things later as your needs change.
 It’s far easier to build gradually than to untangle an overly complex setup down the road.

 Get Canva Pro!